Free personalized radio that

 Around 2010, Pinch's tracks began to merge dubstep with deep, dubby techno, with "Croydon House" on Swamp 81 being a notable example.
 In 2011, he collaborated with Shackleton for a dark, cavernous album on Honest Jon's Records.
 The following year, he worked with drum'n'bass pioneer Photek, who began to embrace the dubstep sound, on a 12" called "Acid Reign."
 He also contributed a volume to Fabric's long-running mix CD series (Fabriclive 61), and issued Missing in Action: A Collection of Selected Tracks, B-Sides and Remixes from 2006-2010 on Tectonic.
 The year 2013 saw the release of "Shoulda Rolla," a collaboration with U.K. garage producer Roska, also on Tectonic.
 Pinch also began collaborating with veteran producer Adrian Sherwood, releasing two vocal-driven 12"s on both Tectonic and Sherwood's On-U Sound.
 Also in 2013, Pinch started a new label, Cold Recordings, which focused more on techno and the general U.K. hardcore continuum, and primarily released singles by lesser-known artists such as Ipman and Elmono.

 In 2014, Pinch began collaborating with genre-defying producer Mumdance, beginning with the 12" single "Turbo Mitzi" and continuing with the mix CD Pinch B2B Mumdance, both on Tectonic.
-Sherwood and Pinch's joint full-length, Late Night Endless, appeared in early 2015, and Pinch and Mumdance continued releasing tracks, including "Big Slug," featuring grime MC Riko Dan.
-Another track with Riko Dan, "Screamer," appeared on Tectonic in early 2016. ~ Paul Simpson
+Sherwood & Pinch's first joint full-length, Late Night Endless, appeared in early 2015, and Pinch and Mumdance continued releasing tracks, including "Big Slug," featuring grime MC Riko Dan.
+Another track with Riko Dan, "Screamer," appeared on Tectonic in early 2016.
+In 2017, Sherwood & Pinch released their second full-length collaboration, Man vs. Sofa.
+The album included contributions from Martin Duffy (Primal Scream, Felt), longtime Sherwood collaborator Skip McDonald (Little Axe, Tackhead), and the inimitable Lee "Scratch" Perry. ~ Paul Simpson

 Don't have a Pandora account?
 Sign up